seldonian-toolkit/Engine/docs/source/overview.rst

 This document provides an overview of how `Seldonian algorithms <https://seldonian.cs.umass.edu/Tutorials/>`_ (SAs) are implemented using this library.
 For a detailed description of what SAs are, see the `Seldonian Machine Learning Toolkit homepage  <https://seldonian.cs.umass.edu/>`_.

 The most important piece of the Seldonian Engine API is the :py:class:`.SeldonianAlgorithm` class.
-One can run a Seldonian algorithm using a single API call on this class:
+One can run a Seldonian algorithm using a single API call of this class:

 .. code::